n1shantshrivastava/two-framework/README.md

 	- It should be in db.conf.php
 	- It contain configurations like host,user,password,db_driver,persistent_connection,charset,collate etc
 	- Setting for database configuration

-	  Database settings are case sensitive.
+	  Database settings are case sensitive
-	  First five parameters are compulsory.
+	  First five parameters are compulsory
-	  To set collation and charset of the db connection, use the key 'collate' and 'charset'.
-	  Default PERSISTENT_CONNECTION is false.
+	  To set collation and charset of the db connection, use the key 'collate' and 'charset' Default PERSISTENT_CONNECTION is false
-	  Default COLLATE is utf8_unicode_ci.
+	  Default COLLATE is utf8_unicode_ci
-	  Default DB_DRIVER is mysql.
+	  Default DB_DRIVER is mysql
-	  Default CHARSET is utf8.
+	  Default CHARSET is utf8
     - for eg. array('HOST'=>'localhost', 'DATABASE'=>'database', 'USER'=>'root', 'PASSWORD'=>'1234', 'DB_DRIVER'=>'mysql',  'PERSISTENT_CONNECTION'=>true, 'COLLATE'=>'utf8_unicode_ci', 'CHARSET'=>'utf8');

 * Route configuration
 	- It should be in route.conf.php
+	- All setting are case sensitive.
 	- It contain configurations like method type,path,action etc
+	- The Route configuration can be done by two ways.First way for normal urls and second way for smart urls.
-	- Setting of action to particular route
+	- Setting for normal urls

-	  All setting are case sensitive.
-	  array('method'=>'get','path'=>'/','action'=>'Main~index');
+	  $route[]=array('method'=>'get','path'=>'/','action'=>'Main~index');

+	  Here,
 	  method type can be get,post
 	  path can be anything which start from '/' action should be controller_name~method_name
+	- Setting for smart urls

+	  $route[]=array('method'=>'get','path'=>'/profile/[id]','action'=>'Main~profile');

+	  Here,
+	  method type can be get,post
+	  path can be anything which start from '/'
+	  In path, the last part should be in square bracket containing a variable name The variable can be accessible in method by respective global array means If method type is get then $_GET and If method type is post then $_POST action should be controller_name~method_name

 Building Controller